wangechi01-a/CODSOFT/README.md

   are going experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.

 3. Movie Genre Prediction

+4. Sms Spam Detection

+- Overview:
+  The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research..
+6.